Prizes & Internships

 Internships are normally carried out during the summer months following the sophomore or junior year, but proposals for work during the academic year, or for work to be carried out after graduation, will also receive careful consideration.

 A student who wishes to compete for an internship should consult with her music professors, and with the chair of the music department’s Susan Rose Internship Committee, regarding the area in which she expects to pursue her work.
 She should then prepare a one-page proposal and a detailed budget (indicating, as specifically required for the internship, the cost of room and board, instruction, and transportation), and submit these documents to the chair of the committee along with an unofficial copy of her academic transcript.
 She should have two brief letters of recommendation (from music professors or others familiar with her work) sent via email to the chair of the committee.

-Applications must be submitted to the chair of the committee on or before April 20.
-Awards will be announced before April 30.
+Applications must be submitted to the chair of the committee on or before March 15.
+Awards will be announced in early April.

 Susan Rose Internships 2014

 Location: Brevard, NC

 I attended weekly master classes, studio classes, and individual instructed classes; attended concerts; participated in student recitals and community preconcert performances; networked with students and music professionals; enhanced my own musicianship, and received conservatory music training quite different from what I was familiar with at Smith College.